TL;DR

-Do you know how to get the most out of the notorious Facebook Marketplace?
+Do you know how to get the most out of Facebook Marketplace?

 - What is Facebook Marketplace?